An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Examples

 \subsubsection{Hodge Ring and Hodge Group}

 The Hodge ring of $J_{27}$ is not worked out in Shioda's paper \cite{Shioda82}, but we can use Theorem 5.2 of the paper to determine the exceptional cycles that appear in the Hodge ring.
-For example, using code written in Sage, we find that there are 8 exceptional cycles in codimension 2:
+For example, using code written in Sage, we find that the space of exceptional cycles in codimension 2 is generated by:

 As in Sections \ref{sec:Example9} and \ref{sec:Example15}, we can use the exceptional Hodge cycles to determine extra relations in the Hodge group of $J_{27}$ from this.
 We find that the elements of $\Hg(J_{27})$, identified as $2g\times 2g$ matrices with determinant 1, are of the form